javier3743/boto3-security_checks/README.md

 # Secutity checks using boto3
-Using Boto3, pytest and moto for creating and testing scripts that checks for some vulnerabilities in aws services
+Using Boto3, pytest and moto for creating and testing scripts that checks for some vulnerabilities in some AWS services

 ## Available scripts